 The six theory exams that are part of the syllabus are set at about the level of high school exams.
 A score of at least 70% is required for a pass in any subject.
 You can study for the exams on your own, using New Zealand textbooks.

 The exams are:

-PPL exams are held by Aviation Services Ltd (ASL).
+PPL exams are held by ASPEQ.
 Once you register for each subject, exam papers are sent to a nominated exam centre for you to go and sit.
-See www.asltasman.com for further details.
+See https://www.aspeq.com/ for details.

 Any incorrect answers in the exams are noted as ‘knowledge deficiency reports’ (KDRs).
 Before you sit your flight test you must have demonstrated to a flying instructor that your knowledge of these aspects of the subject have improved.

-To qualify for a PPL pilots must pass a class 2 aviation medical conducted by a CAA authorised medical practitioner.
+To qualify for a PPL pilots, should pass a Class 2 Aviation Medical conducted by a CAA authorised medical practitioner or hold a Waka Kotahi NZTA DL9 Medical with a Passenger endorsement.
 You can see a current list authorised medical examiners (AMEs) at the CAA website.

 Providing you continue to meet the legal medical requirements, there is no upper age limit for holding a PPL.